 *** See Full Instructions On the Recipe Card Below!

 More Favorite Chocolate Cookies

 - Chocolate Chip Cookies

 Chocolate Crinkle Cookies

 - Nonstick Vegetable Spray

-2. Melt 1 cup chocolate chips in glass bowl in microwave, stirring twice, about 2 minutes.
+- Melt 1 cup of chocolate chips in a glass bowl in the microwave, stirring 3 times, for about 2 minutes overall.
 Cool slightly.

-3. Using electric mixer, beat whites in large bowl to soft peaks.
+- Using an electric mixer, beat whites (3) in a large bowl to soft peaks.
 Gradually beat in 1 cup sugar.
-Continue beating until mixture resembles soft marshmallow creme.
+Continue beating until the mixture resembles a meringue or soft marshmallow creme.

-4. Whisk 1 cup sugar, cocoa, cornstarch, and salt in medium bowl to blend.
+- Whisk 1 cup sugar, cocoa (1/2 cup), cornstarch (1 tablespoon with 3 tablespoons cold water), and salt (1/4 teaspoon) in a medium bowl to blend.

-5. On low speed, beat dry ingredients into meringue.
-Stir in lukewarm chocolate and 1/2 cup chocolate chips (dough will become very stiff).
+- On low speed, beat sugar (1 cup) + cocoa mixture ingredients into meringue.
+Stir in lukewarm chocolate and 1/2 cup of chocolate chips (the dough will become very stiff).

-6. Place 1/2 cup sugar in bowl.
-Roll 1 rounded tablespoon dough into ball; roll in sugar, coating thickly.
+- Parse out the dough using a medium cookie scoop with the dough leveled off at the top of the scoop.
+Roll dough into balls; roll in powdered sugar, coating thickly.
 Place on prepared sheet.
 Repeat with remaining dough, spacing 2 inches apart.
 Bake until puffed and tops crack, about 10 minutes.
-Cool on sheets on rack 10 minutes.
+Cool on sheets on the rack for 10 minutes.
 Transfer to cooling rack.

 Fans Also Made: